CoronaVirus COVID-19 – Travel Ban to French Polynesia Lifted as of July 15

 Myself and all the travel suppliers in Tahiti realize this is a difficult time of uncertainty so we have therefore put together a more uniformed cancellation and change policy with most major hotels, Air Tahiti Nui and Air Tahiti.

-The new policy applies for any cancellations and change requests, for new reservation made between May 1 and September 30, 2020 for travel within French Polynesia between July 15, 2020 and June 30, 2021.
+The new policy applies for any cancellations and change requests, for new reservation made between May 1 and March 31, 2021 for travel to French Polynesia between July 15, 2020 and June 30,2021

 The cancellation or change fees will be waived in the case of: